 The Bible is different.
 It is not just any other book.
 It is like no other book.
 The Bible is God’s Word, breathed out by his Holy Spirit in the same way that God created the world.
 (1 Timothy 3:15-17) By God’s Word, the Holy Spirit creates faith in our hearts.
 (Romans 10:14-17, John 20:30-31) This faith takes hold of the promises of Holy Scripture, trusts the Gospel it hears when the Bible is read and lives by it.
 (Romans 1:16-17)

 This is the reason why Christians have read the Bible in every worship service since Christ founded it and why the Hebrew and Jewish believers before them have read and meditated upon it for 3500 years.
 Great literature and works of wisdom authored by human skill can be very helpful to us when we want to understand the world and God who made it.
 These writings can just as easily confuse us, faith to provide insight and often completely mislead us.
-They often miss the mark when they assume that by our wits we can understand God.
+They often miss the mark when they assume that by our wits, we can understand God.
 But we cannot.

 Because Holy Scripture is God’s own message, it can be trusted to be true, where every other message can fail us.
 It teaches us when we do not know what to do.
 It is eternal and never-changing and so is a solid base on which to build our lives.
 It helps us see through the complications and confusion of life in a sin-filled world.
 The Word of God changes things, reviving our souls, giving us joy in times of depression and comfort in times of grief.
 (Psalm 19)

 The very center of the message that the Scripture proclaims is the Cross.
 God saw us lost in our sins and loved us.
 Not willing to see us die forever, He came to seek us, find us, lay down his life to save us.
-In Jesus he took all our sin and guilt upon us.
+In Jesus, he took all our sin and guilt upon us.
 As the Lamb of God bore it all away.
 On the cross, he paid the full debt due because of it.
-Rising from the grave, he broke the power of sin, death and devil forever.
-That is why we gladly hear the Word of God, give thanks to him for it and use its power to obey it and serve him gladly.
+Rising from the grave, he broke the power of sin, death and the devil forever.
+That is why we gladly hear the Word of God, give thanks to him for it, and use its power to obey it and serve him gladly.

 Encore Post: Pastor Smith has spoken a little about the four fold sense of interpreting Scripture.
 The Alexandrian theologians (at least some of them) followed this four fold sense method.
 Antioch held just to the literal or historical sense.